Indre-V/speedy-py/README.md

 ## Disclaimer
--   SpeedyPy app was created for educational purpose only.
+-   Speedy-Py app was created for educational purposes only.

 [Back to top](#contents)